mjrgh/DCSExplorer/DCSTrivia.md

 log curve that makes the scale sound roughly linear to a human ear.
 At 255, the scaling factor is 1.0, so you get the reference level of the recordings; lower volumes attenuate the PCM amplitude along that log curve.
-The 0-255 scale corresponds very straightforwardly to the 0-31 scale displayed in the operator menus when you use the volume controls inside the coin door, by multiplying the displayed value by 8.
+The 0-255 scale corresponds straightforwardly to the 0-31 scale displayed in the operator menus when you use the volume controls inside the coin door, by multiplying the displayed value by 8.
 When the display shows 31, the software sends 31*8 = 248 ($F8)